dellastone/NLU-2025-Exam/README.md

 ## Exam

 ### Instructions

+There will be one project assignment that will be graded (80% of the final exam grade) and Q&A during the oral exam on any of the topics covered in the class (lectures and labs) (20% of the final exam grade).
-The mandatory projects are presented in lab 4 (LM) and 5 (NLU).
-The projects LM and NLU will give you 13/30 points each.
-You can earn the remaining points during the oral exam.
+The mandatory project consists of two parts that are presented in lab 4 (LM) and 5 (NLU).

-For each of the projects, you must write a small report following the LaTeX template in the zip folder `report_template.zip`.
+For both parts of the project, you must write a small report following the LaTeX template in the zip folder `report_template.zip`.
 In particular, you have to write a mini-report of **max 1 page** (references, tables and images are excluded from the count) in which you explain all the parts of the project giving more weight to the part with higher points. **Reports longer than 1 page will not be evaluated**.
 The purpose of this is to give you a way to report **cleanly** the results and give you space to describe what you have done and/or the originality that you have added to the exercise.
 You can find more detail about the sections and relative content in the LaTeX template.

 ### Grading
-For each project, the final grade is based on:
+The final grade is based on:
 - Code review;
 - Report review;
 - Q&A at the exam.
-    -  The questions will be related to the delivered projects, the associated models/solutions and concepts supporting the theory.
+    -  The questions will be related to the delivered project, and any of the topics covered in the class and during the labs.

 ### Submission format

 The delivery must follow the directory schema that you can find in `exam/studentID_name_surname.zip`.

 The `LM` and `NLU` folders contain two sub-folders one for part 1 and the other for part 2.
 Inside them, there are the following files and folders: `main.py`, `functions.py` ,  `utils.py`,  `model.py`,  `README.md`, `/dataset` and `/bin`.